Gbele Resource Centre

+The Gbele Resource Centre or Gbele Game Production Reserve is one of the lesser known game reserves in Ghana.
+The reserve is the fourth largest in Ghana.

+History

+About 30 km to the north of the centre is the Gwollu Defence Wall.

 Resettlement

 In 2019, the government finalised an agreement with settlers in the park which will ensure that they had all vacated the reserve by March 2020 and moved to new housing units it had built for them.
 The resettlement programme began in 2011.
 The settlers had migrated into the reserve in search of fertile land for farming.

-Habitat
+Geography

+The Gbele Resource Centre is located to the north-east of Wa, capital of the Upper West Region.
+To the west is Nadowli, Jirapa and Lawra.
+To the north is Nandom and Hamile.
+There is a village called Gbele located within the reserve.
+It is located in the Sissala West, Sissala East Municipal and Daffiama Bussie Issa districts.
+The nearest town is Tumu, capital of the Sissala East Municipal District which is 17 km to the north.

+Environment

 The topgraphy of the reserve is generally flat.
 The Kulpawn River which is seasonal flows from the west to the southeast.
-Around the Gbele village are thickets clumps consisting of the African baobab, acacia and sycamore fig trees.
+Around Gbele village are thickets of Adansonia digitata, Faidherbia and Ficus sycomorus.